MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Related Works

+Attempts have been made to combine SZ and ZFP for better compression ratios under the same distortion in terms of PSNR.
+A previous approach~\cite{sz-hybrid} proposed to use the nonorthogonal transform in ZFP as a predictor in SZ, but it suffered from high overhead in terms of performance because of a costly iterative sampling strategy for best-fit predictor selection.
+Another approach~\cite{sz-aos} tried to select the better one between the best of SZ and ZFP, but it at most provides the same compression quality as either SZ or ZFP.

-Recently, multigrid-based data reduction~\cite{ainsworth2018multilevel, ainsworth2019multilevel, ainsworth2019multilevelerror} has been proposed by the applied math community as a brand new method for error-bounded lossy compression.
-However, it is not able to provide comparable reduction performance and quality compared with others for regular mesh data.
-In this work, we leverage the multigrid-based framework that we design and implement to improve the reduction performance for this approach.
-Furthermore, after carefully studying the error distribution, we propose to use this method as a preconditioner rather than a stand-alone compressor for data reduction, which outperforms existing approaches in terms of rate-distortion.
-To the best of our knowledge, this is the first attempt to combine multigrid-based data reduction method with other compressors to form a new error-bounded lossy compressor.
+Recently, multilevel data reduction~\cite{ainsworth2018multilevel, ainsworth2019multilevel, ainsworth2019multilevelerror} has been proposed by the applied math community for error-bounded lossy compression.
+However, such algorithm is not tailored for both reduction performance (throughput) and quality (compression ratios under a given distortion).
+In this work, we propose two novel techniques to improve the compression ratios of the multilevel data reduction algorithms under the same PSNR, along with a series of optimizations to achieve high compression/decompression throughput.
+Our level-wise quantization strategy accounts for the different impacts of errors in each level, and the adaptive decomposition strategy is, to the best of our knowledge, the first to combine multilevel method with other compressors to form a new error-bounded lossy compressor.